 Depending on the specific facts of your case, you may be able to make a workers’ compensation claim and file a lawsuit in civil court against at-fault third parties (non-employer).
-Fortunately, we have you covered as we not only have expert auto accident lawyers on staff, we also have a workers’ compensation department with extensive experience and success handling all types of workers’ comp cases.
+Fortunately, we have you covered as we not only have award-winning auto accident lawyers on staff, we also have a workers’ compensation department with extensive experience and success handling all types of workers’ comp cases.

 Call us today for a free consultation about your case at 800-818-1818, and as always, if you don’t win you pay no costs and no fees.
 There is no obligation and our friendly staff and attorneys stand at the ready to champion your case.

 Helpful Articles From Our Auto Accident Lawyers

 - Distracted driving in Los Angeles